andrewmkhoury/notes/security/oauth/README.md

 <img src="https://user-images.githubusercontent.com/2372994/236962607-1392c556-67e5-4857-b947-56881aad5133.png" width="300">

-Oauth 3 calls:
+Oauth 4 calls:
+1. User Login + Consent - response is an Authorization Code
+2. Exchange code for an Access Token and Refresh token
+3. Use the Access Token in HTTP header to access the API `Authorization: Bearer {access_token}`
+4. When the access token expires then use the refresh token to refresh the access token

-1. Consent - prompt user to allow access:
+### 1. Consent - prompt user to allow access:
    1. example url for consent screen: `https://accounts.google.com/o/oauth2/v2/auth?client_id=XXXX.apps.googleusercontent.com&redirect_uri=urn:ietf:wg:oauth:2.0:oob&scope=https://www.googleapis.com/auth/userinfo.profile&response_type=code`
    2. In this case we have a special `redirect_uri` and `response_type=code` so we can manually copy the code to use curl for testing / learning.
    3. Example consent screen \
       <img src="https://user-images.githubusercontent.com/2372994/236963176-26f11508-ab0b-42da-a2e2-da483a403765.png" width="300">
    4. Output of this is an "Authorization Code" which is only valid for a few minutes
-2. Exchange the authorization code for for an OAuth access token using a post:
+### 2. Exchange the authorization code for for an access token
    1. We send a POST to the token endpoint including our `client_id` and `client_secret`.
 This part must be secure, the `client_secret` must be kept secret!
 The `client_id` and `client_secret` are two things we were given when setting up oauth with google.
    2. Curl command to get access code using authorization code (`grant_type` is `authorization_code` because that is what we are using to exchange for an access token and refresh token).
       ```bash